-Jason Barnard (The Brand SERP Guy) is an author and digital marketing consultant.
-He specialises in Brand SERP optimisation and Knowledge Panel management.
+Jason Barnard is the founder and CEO of Kalicube.
+He is an author and digital marketer who specialises in Brand SERP optimisation and Knowledge Panel management.
+Jason uses the pseudonym “The Brand SERP Guy” for his professional work!

 Where Do I Come From?
 Why Did I Start Optimising Brand SERPs?